zackliu/SignalRSeamlessReconnect/Readme.md

                 └─────┼┤► Same Payload
                       └───────────────
 ```

-1.How to deal bytes duplication when broadcasting?
-Is it promising to handle ack in byte pipe?
+3. How to deal bytes duplication when broadcasting?
+Is it a good practice to handle ack in byte pipe?
+4. What's the sign of keep reconnecting or stop reconnecting.
+What if `_webSocket = await factory(context, cancellationToken).ConfigureAwait(false);` throws when reconnecting?